SSchirm1/IT2810.4/README.md

 The sagas can be found in [/store/sagas](https://gitlab.stud.iie.ntnu.no/it2810-h20/team-72/prosjekt-3/-/tree/master/frontend/src/store/sagas).
 These are [generator functions](https://www.tutorialspoint.com/What-are-generator-functions-in-JavaScript) which listen to the latest actions.
 This can be seen in the generator function `sagas()` defined in [store.ts](https://gitlab.stud.iie.ntnu.no/it2810-h20/team-72/prosjekt-3/-/tree/master/frontend/src/store/store.ts).
 The `citiesSaga` listens to `FETCH_CITIES`-actions, then dispatches a `PENDING_CITIES`-action before it tries to fetch data, it then sends a `SUCCESS_CITIES` or `FAILURE_CITIES`-action depending on how the request resolves. `filterSaga`, works in pretty much the same way except that it listens to `FETCH_STUDENT_CITIES` or `SET_FILTER`-actions.
 This means that we can easily fetch studentcities again when changing the filter, this is the strength of redux-saga over for example [redux-thunk](https://github.com/reduxjs/redux-thunk).

 The state and actions from the store can be used easily in our components using hooks.
 The state can be gotten using the [useSelector()-hook](https://react-redux.js.org/next/api/hooks#useselector) from React-Redux.
-To use actions we created a simple hook called [useActions()](https://gitlab.stud.idi.ntnu.no/it2810-h20/team-72/prosjekt-3/-/blob/master/frontend/src/hooks/useActions/index.ts) for easily getting the actions as functions, this was more convenient than using the [useDispatch()-hook](https://react-redux.js.org/next/api/hooks#usedispatch) from React-Redux.
+To use actions we created a hook called [useActions()](https://gitlab.stud.idi.ntnu.no/it2810-h20/team-72/prosjekt-3/-/blob/master/frontend/src/hooks/useActions/index.ts) for easily getting the actions as functions, this was more convenient than using the [useDispatch()-hook](https://react-redux.js.org/next/api/hooks#usedispatch) from React-Redux.

 ## Database and REST-API